MokoenaLee/hang_person_V2/README.md

 - Understanding the importance of Behavior Driven Design and Test Driven Development during development
 - Understanding containerizing logic through the Model View Controller design pattern

+### Improvements (in progress):
+- writing more tests
+- DRYing the code
+- include an option to give hints and keep track of these for display at end of the game.